llord1/llord1.github.io/index.md

 (contributing author of one of Saint Lucia's Creole Dictionaries).
     - Dr. Gary F. Simons: Linguist at SIL and is familiar with Saint Lucian creole data
     - Dr. Teresa Lynn: Linguist specializing in endangered languages and its presence in social media like twitter
-    - *Dr. Bruno Gonçalves: Vice President at JPMorgan Chase & Co Data Science and Finance Division, Linguist specializing in multiple languages and their presence in social media like twitter (* Currently recreating a few of his papers)
+    - Dr. Bruno Gonçalves: Vice President at JPMorgan Chase & Co Data Science and Finance Division, Linguist specializing in multiple languages and their presence in social media like twitter (-currently recreating a few of his papers)
-    - *Dr. James W. Pennebaker: Linguistic Inquiry and Word Count (LIWC) co-creator and  social psychologist (* need to prepare formal meeting request after LIWC papers are reviewed by Dr. Ford)
+    - Dr. James W. Pennebaker: Linguistic Inquiry and Word Count (LIWC) co-creator and  social psychologist (need to prepare formal meeting request after LIWC papers are reviewed by Dr. Ford)

 ## Conferences:
 - The 2020 Women in Statistics and Data Science (WSDS) conference, slated for September 30–October 2